unt-libraries/pyuntl/README.md

 Acknowledgements
 ----------------

-The pyuntl was developed at the UNT Libraries and has been worked on by a number of developers over the years including:
+_pyuntl_ was developed at the UNT Libraries and has been worked on by a number of developers over the years including:

 Brandon Fredericks